 - a MySuper product registered by the Australian Prudential Regulation Authority.

-Use Super Fund LookupExternal Link to check whether your nominated fund is complying.
+Use Super Fund LookupExternal Link for additional employee superfund help to check whether your nominated fund is complying.

 You don’t have to use the Standard choice form, but any alternative document must cover all the information that the Standard choice form covers.

-Existing eligible employees are entitled to change their choice of fund as often as they want to, but you have to accept a new choice from them only once in any 12-month period.
+Existing eligible employees are entitled to change their choice of fund as often as they want to.
+As a result of this you have to accept a new choice from them only once in any 12-month period.
 If your employee asks for a choice form you have 28 days to provide it.

 You need to keep a copy of the completed Standard choice form for your own records for five years.
 You don’t have to send a copy to us or to your employee’s chosen super fund.